§ 11.5. Temporary practice in this Commonwealth.

 (a) Requirements for temporary practice.
-A CPA, or qualified association composed of CPAs, of another state may temporarily practice public accounting in this Commonwealth, if the CPA or qualified association:
+Except as provided in subsection (e), a CPA or qualified association composed of CPAs of another state may temporarily practice public accounting in this Commonwealth, if the CPA or qualified association:

 (1) Holds a current license or registration to practice public accounting in the other state.